 Always apply all the facts about herniated discs to whatever type of protrusion you have been diagnosed with, in order to better your chances for symptomatic resolution and avoid the common trap of misdiagnosis.

-Extraforaminal disc protrusions can be a challenge to accurately diagnose, even more than other types of bulging discs.
-They do not always image accurately or clearly, sometimes puzzling doctors, and patients alike, when no particular suspected causes of pain are found.
+Extraforaminal disc protrusions can be a challenge to accurately diagnose, even more so than other types of typical bulging discs.
+They do not always image accurately or clearly, sometimes puzzling doctors and patients alike, when no particular suspected causes of pain are found that correlate to the exact anatomical locations of the symptoms expressed.

-In other instances, the herniation is crystal clear, but the symptoms do not correlate, since the affected nerve root is not the same level as the herniation.
+In other instances, the herniation is crystal clear, but the symptoms still do not correlate by location or expression, since the affected nerve root is not the same level as the observed herniation.

 Remember that when therapy is needed, many non-surgical measures may work well in some cases, including spinal decompression for contained disc herniations.
 To learn more about these possibilities for treatment, contact a local DRX9000 or AccuSpina center for information.